Elghandour-eng/Supervised_ML_Model/Classification/README.md

 # `Classification Algorithms` <br>
-This repository contains Python implementations of two popular classification algorithms: `Logistic Regression` , `Naive Bayes Classifier`, `SVM` and `Decision Trees`.<br> These algorithms can be used to solve a variety of classification problems,<br> such as predicting the likelihood of a customer buying a product or identifying spam emails.
+This repository contains Python implementations of two popular classification algorithms: `Logistic Regression` , `Naive Bayes Classifier`, `SVM`, `Random Forest` and `Decision Trees`.<br> These algorithms can be used to solve a variety of classification problems,<br> such as predicting the likelihood of a customer buying a product or identifying spam emails.

 ## `Logistic Regression`
 Binary classification algorithm that models the probability of a binary outcome (such as "yes" or "no") based on one or more predictor variables (features).